Particl-Community/academy/basicswap-guides/basicswapguides_installation.rst

 Install Using Docker
 ====================

 As :term:`BasicSwap` is currently in early beta, it lacks ready-made executables or in-app integrations (such as Particl Desktop, web gateways, or third-party services).
-Thus, the initial step involves compiling and running a full BasicSwap node on your device.
+Thus, the initial step involves compiling the code from source and running a full BasicSwap node on your device.

 Install Docker
 --------------